microsoft/TypeScript-Handbook/pages/Advanced Types.md

 let indentedString = padLeft("Hello world", true); // passes at compile time, fails at runtime.
 ```

-In some object-oriented languages, we might abstract over the two types by creating a hierarchy of types.
+In some more traditional object-oriented languages, we might abstract over the two types by creating a hierarchy of types.

 ```ts
 interface Padding {